 Deliveries will begin the last Wednesday in April and run until the end of October.
 Should we have to start late, we will add a week or two on at the end of the season.
 There will be two one-week breaks during the course of the season in order to allow you to eat down your fridge a bit, and in order for me to regroup.
 The first one will be in June, and the second in late July.

-Deliveries will be made to the West Richmond Friends parking lot at the corner of 7th and Main, from 5:00 - 5:45 on Wednesday evenings.
+We will begin our CSA deliveries on the west side of West Richmond Friends meeting on 7th street, just south of Main Street, from 4:45 - 5:45 on Wednesday evenings.
+Once the Richmond Friends School is out of school for the summer, we will set up under the arch between the two buildings.
 If you are unable to pick up your share on any given week, please contact me in advance to make other arrangements.

 Option 1 - The Fixed Share or Surprise Box